LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D2-CloudFlarePages.md

 Your frontend JavaScript calls a relative URL on your own domain (`/api/web-service`).
 In local development, Vite intercepts the call and adds the key from your `.env` file.
 In production, a Cloudflare serverless function intercepts the call, adds the key from Cloudflare's secure environment, and returns the data to your browser.

+## Part 1: Set Up and Test the Vite Proxy

+This section can be completed and tested independently before setting up Cloudflare.

-## Step 1: Set Up Your Project with Vite
+### Step 1: Set Up Your Project with Vite

 Make sure Vite is installed as a dev dependency in your project: